Why add captions to videos?

 - Save your changes.

 - Alternative method: you can also click on the “Manage Captions” button at the bottom of your video while in your video library.
-This will take you directly to captions.
+This will take you directly to subtitles.
 Here you can toggle your captions on and off.
 If you haven’t already created captions, they will be automatically generated now.

 How to Add Captions to YouTube Videos